baheytharwat/lawm/README.md

 ## Citation
-If you use this code or project, please cite:
+If you find this work useful, please use the following citation:
 ```
 @article{tharwat2025latent,
   title={Latent Action Pretraining Through World Modeling},